Colorado Tipping Laws (2026): Employer & Employee Compliance Guide

 • Worker rights and employer responsibilities

-Colorado Minimum Wage & Tip Credit (2025)
+Colorado Minimum Wage & Tip Credit (2026)

 TipHaus ROI Calculator

 Tip pooling is permitted in Colorado, but it must be carefully managed to remain compliant with state and federal laws.
 Only employees who regularly receive tips, such as servers and bartenders, may be required to participate in a tip pool.
 Managers, supervisors, and back-of-house staff like cooks and dishwashers are prohibited from participating.
-Employers cannot claim a tip credit if a mandatory tip pool is implemented, meaning they must pay all employees the full cash wage of $14.81 per hour.
+Employers cannot claim a tip credit if a mandatory tip pool is implemented, meaning they must pay all employees the full cash wage of $15.16 per hour.
 Transparency and fairness are critical in tip pooling arrangements, and violations can result in significant penalties under the Fair Labor Standards Act (FLSA).

 Related reading: Tip Pooling vs. Tip Sharing: Which is Right for Your Restaurant?

-2025 Industry Trends Report
+Industry Trends Report

 Service charges, unlike tips, are not considered the property of employees unless explicitly stated otherwise.
 In Colorado, employers are generally allowed to retain service charges unless they decide to distribute them to employees.
 If service charges are distributed, they are treated as wages and must be taxed accordingly.
 Transparency is essential, employers must clearly notify customers if tips or service charges are retained, typically through a notice on menus, receipts, or other visible locations.
 Misrepresenting service charges as tips or failing to disclose their retention can lead to customer confusion and potential legal issues.

 Employers in Colorado can deduct credit card processing fees from tips, but only under strict conditions.
 Employees must be informed about these deductions in advance, and the deductions must comply with state posting requirements.
 Additionally, the deductions cannot reduce an employee’s total earnings below the minimum wage threshold.
-This ensures that operational costs do not unfairly impact employee earnings while providing businesses with a means to manage credit card processing expenses..
+This ensures that operational costs do not unfairly impact employee earnings while providing businesses with a means to manage credit card processing expenses.

-Non-Tipped Work & Dual Jobs (80/20 Rule)
+Colorado 80/20 Rule: Non-Tipped Work & Dual Jobs

 Tipped employees who perform non-tipped duties or hold dual roles are entitled to specific protections under Colorado law.
 Non-tipped duties must be directly related to tipped work, cannot exceed 20% of the workweek, and must not last longer than 30 consecutive minutes.
-If an employee performs tasks unrelated to their tipped role, such as administrative duties, they must be compensated at the full state minimum wage of $14.81 per hour.
+If an employee performs tasks unrelated to their tipped role, such as administrative duties, they must be compensated at the full state minimum wage of $15.16 per hour.
 Employers must track these duties carefully to avoid underpayment and ensure compliance.

 Case Study – Colorado Restaurant Using TipHaus